lev-landau-official/cleo_cryptor/README.md

 ## Usage

-- Place `decryptor.cleo` in the CLEO folder.
+- Place `decryptor.cleo` in CLEO folder.
 This file is mandatory when running encrypted scripts; otherwise expect a crash.
 - Open `*.bat` files for further usage information.

 ##